 This is the place to mix it up, from 80's underground music to hip hop to theme nights.
 With two dance floors, the Cat Club is the place to let go and dance—plus there is an early bird cover charge discount most nights.

 DNA Lounge (375 11th St.)

-Just a few steps away, DNA Lounge is consistently voted the Best Dance Club in San Francisco.
+Just a few steps away from Audio, DNA Lounge is consistently voted the Best Dance Club in San Francisco.
 With four dance floors bumping everything from ’90s hip-hop to trance, it’s easy to see why.